-During my research, I occasionally come across quotes which I think are worth capturing, particularly about Gurkhas.
-I continue to add to the list on this page but I hope it provides a useful starting point for anyone wanting some pithy quotes about Britain's Gurkhas.
-For quotes about strategy and strategic leadership, see the 'Strategy' page.
-For those interested in finding out more about Gurkhas generally, the 'Gurkha History' page - see the tabs above - provides an updated summary of their 201 years of service to the British Crown.
+When I'm researching for my books (both the historical ones and the action adventure thrillers), I occasionally come across quotes about Gurkhas that I think are worth capturing.
+I continue to add to the list on this page in the hope that it provides a useful starting point for anyone wanting some pithy quotes about Britain's Gurkhas.
+For those interested in finding out more about Gurkhas generally, the 'Gurkha History' page - see the tabs above - provides an updated summary of their 200+ years of service to the British Crown.
+The details of my latest Gurkha history - which has lots of quotes and was published in July 2019 - are at the bottom of this page - or click this link to see it on Amazon!

 "Bravest of the brave, most generous of the generous, never had a country more faithful friends than you."